Torrenting has been popular amongst both tech savvy and casual Internet users for years with a multitude of P2P clients fighting for the top throne.

 This method of file sharing is not at all illegal.
 After all, there are plenty of legal stuff you can download through torrents as they are excellent methods of file sharing that can be fast and very convenient.

 Pirating, however, refers to the act of downloading, uploading, and generally sharing copyrighted content.
 In most countries of the world, this is an illegal act.

 Even so, there are plenty of regions where neither torrenting nor pirating are illegal, as long as they fit certain requirements.

 The safest countries and locations for torrenting are:

 All four of these countries have different reasons for being safe for torrenting so let’s check out all of them in-depth.

 Switzerland – Downloading and Torrenting for personal use is legal

-Free speech and privacy are two things that are of paramount importance to the Swedish people and their administration, a fact that extends well into the realm of file sharing.
+Free speech and privacy are two things that are of paramount importance to the Swiss people and their administration, a fact that extends well into the realm of file sharing.

 In Switzerland, you can download pretty much anything you want, as long as you don’t share it and it’s for your own personal use, without any repercussions.